gjtiquia/txt2ig/README.md

 a cli tool to convert text files to images with plain text, ready for posting to instagram

-meant to be dead simple, minimal config
+meant to be dead simple, intuitive config

+> not to be confused with `txt2img` for ai image gen

 ## installation